pavelhromada/OpenVirtualKeyboard/README.md

 Behaviour of the keyboard can be tweaked by additional optional parameters provided as colon separated values as part of QT_IM_MODULE environment variable.
-Full list of supported values looks like this `QT_IM_MODULE=openvirtualkeyboard:animateRollout:ownWindow:immediateLoading`, but you can just use only the values you want and not all of them.
+Full list of supported values looks like this `QT_IM_MODULE=openvirtualkeyboard:animateRollout:ownWindow:immediateLoading`, but you can just use the values you want, not all of them.

 ### `animateRollout`